dorinandreidragan/dorinandreidragan.github.io/docs/articles/books-inventory/03-testcontainers-redis.md

 This streamlined approach helps you cache smarter, not harder, making your ASP.NET API more responsive and easier to maintain.
 See [HybridCache library in ASP.NET Core].

-## Upgraded API Endpoints for Smart Caching
+## upgraded API endpoints for smart caching

 Before diving into the code, here’s a quick overview of our caching strategy for each endpoint: